The File section in Preferences allows you to configure auto-save preferences and set default file paths for blend-files, rendered images, and more.

 This has the advantage that all image formats supported by Blender can be played back and no 3rd party application needs to be installed.

-Only Visible when Developer Extras is enabled.
+Only visible when Developer Extras are enabled.

 - I18n Branches

 /branchesdirectory of your local svn-translation copy, to allow translating from the UI.